PiRogueToolSuite/PiRogueToolSuite.github.io/content/shared/pirogue-vpn-identify-peer.md

 title: "Keep track of Wireguard peers"
 ---

 The Wireguard peers configured on your PiRogue are not named, a peer is identified by its ID only.
-If you want to associate a peer to an individual, you have to store this information separately, ideality not on your PiRogue.
+If you want to associate a peer to an individual, you have to store this information separately, ideally not on your PiRogue.
 We suggest you keep track of the peers the following way:

 | Date       | Peer ID | Peer IP address | Individual |
 | -----------|:-------:|:---------------:|:-----------|